harnitsignalfx/apmworkshop/apm/python-manual/README.md

 #### Step #5 Leave the flask server running for the next exercise

-You'll need the flask server running but you can shutdown the manually instrumented client for the next exercise in the workshop.
+You'll need the flask server running but you can shutdown the manually instrumented client via `Ctrl+C` for the next exercise in the workshop.

-You can now go to the next step of the lab [Java: traces from OKHttp client](../java)
+You can now go to the next step of the lab [Java: traces from OKHttp client](../java/README.md)

 [Return to APM Instrumentation Workshop Labs](../workshop-steps/3-workshop-labs.md)